return to Home page

 Over the past 40 years under senior rabbis Daniel Jeremy Silver, Benjamin Kamin, and now Richard Block, its 1,600+ member households have put the days of Classic Reform Judaism behind them.
 No Sunday services sitting in pews, a bare-headed rabbi in a morning coat leading a service without Hebrew, the Torah scrolls left in the Ark and congregants singing (or, more likely, hearing a choir sing) hymns composed for the 19th century Protestant liturgy.

-In the 1970's, under Rabbi Daniel Jeremy Silver, Bar and Bat Mitzvah ceremonies began.
-Sunday services have ended.
-Vesper Services at University Circle have evolved to regular Friday evening services at the Beachwood "Temple East" building.
-In 1999 the Music Director position was ended and a Cantor was hired.
+In the 1950s and 60s Bar Mitzvah ceremonies were seldom held.
+By the 1970s, Bar and Bat Mitzvahs started to become the norm and now Confirmation ceremonies are the exception.
+(See Four Generations of Confirmations.)
+Sunday morning services ended.
+Vesper Services at University Circle have evolved to regular Friday evening services.
+In 1999 the Music Director position was ended and a Cantor hired.

 Its clergy staff is Senior Rabbi Richard A. Block, Rabbis Roger C. Klein and Rosette Barron Haim, and Cantor Kathryn Wolfe Sebo.

-Top of Page Next Page - Zionism Home
+Top of Page Next Page - Zionism Abba Hillel Silver CJH Home